Browse by Medical Category

 Palliative care is appropriate at any stage of a serious illness and can be provided at the same time as life-prolonging treatment.
 Palliative care addresses physical, emotional, social, and spiritual needs and facilitates patient autonomy, access to information, and choice.

-The Palliative Care Service welcomes patients and family members who are facing a serious or life-threatening illness, regardless of diagnosis or ability to pay.
+The Division of Palliative Care & Geriatric Medicine welcomes patients and family members who are facing a serious or life-threatening illness, regardless of diagnosis or ability to pay.
 Services are provided to inpatients and outpatients.
 Services vary, depending on individual patient and family preferences.

 The Palliative Care team has an expertise in the management of pain and other troublesome symptoms that may develop during the course of a serious illness.
 The goal of symptom management is to help the patient remain as comfortable, active and alert as possible.
 Good symptom control enables the patient to continue with favorite activities and enjoy the company of family and friends.
 The patient's care plan is individual and focuses on maximum comfort.
 Palliative care carefully monitors symptoms and uses a combination of medications tailored to the needs of each patient.